 Particle size reduction

-For example creating Nanoemulsions, Dipsersions and as part of the process of Liposome production / extrusion.
+For example creating Nanoemulsions, Dispersions and as part of the process of Liposome production / extrusion.

 Our UHPH technology is the best technique for creating very small particle sizes - well below 100nm - with consistent, uniform particle sizes with very narrow particle size distributions / good PDI.